nadibouaziz/api-backend/README.md

 ## Workout Service / Recipes Service

-Should implement Authentication on resource / service as well ( 2 layers of authorization )
+Should implement Authorization on resource / service as well ( 2 layers of authorization )

 ![Ressource process](./_assets/resource-process.png)